 Our common stock is quoted on the OTCQX U.S. Market under the symbol "TLNE."
-On the OTCQX U.S. Market was \$ per share.
+On , the closing sales price of our common stock as reported on the OTCQX U.S. Market was \$ per share.
 We intend to apply to list our common stock on the Nasdaq Global Select Market ("Nasdaq") under the symbol "TLN."
-We expect our common stock to begin trading on Nasdaq on or about
+We expect our common stock to begin trading on Nasdaq on or about .